procrastinate-org/procrastinate/docs/quickstart.rst

     (venv) $ procrastinate --verbose --app=tutorial.app worker

-In the logs, you should see the values as they are computed.
+In the logs, you can see the values as they are computed.

 Congratulations, you've succefully procrastinated the execution of your first task :)